Concatenated Coding for the AWGN Channel with Noisy Feedback: A Linear Feedback Coding Scheme

 By definition, the error exponent for a given $P_{e}$ is

 which in our case is

 This exponent simplifies to

-This result meets the upper bound of the error exponent found in \cite{Kim2} and therefore shows that our scheme asymptotically achieves the highest rate of decay of probability of error.
+This result meets the upper bound of the error exponent found in \cite{Kim2} and therefore shows that our scheme asymptotically achieves the highest rate of decay of probability of error as a function of $N$.
 An illustration of this can be seen in Fig. \ref{eexp}.
 This simulation was run with with exact values of $\beta_{0}$ and $\gamma_{0}$ which were found numerically.

 In \cite{Kim2}, a three-phase scheme is proposed that achieves this error exponent.
 In brief, the message is transmitted in the first phase and, using feedback, the transmitter decides whether the receiver made the right decision.
 The transmitter will then send one bit to the receiver stating whether the first transmission was a \textit{success} or a \textit{failure}.
 If the transmitter decides the receiver made a wrong decision, it declares a \textit{failure} and retransmits a high-power version of the original message; otherwise, it declares a \textit{success} and does nothing.
-It is important to note that this scheme was proposed in a general setting and was not constricted to binary transmissions.
+It is important to note that this one-bit retransmission scheme was proposed in a general setting and was not constricted to binary transmissions.